Jbleezy/BO1-Reimagined/README.md

 * Unlimited zombies

 ## TODO:
+* Fix zombies rarely (about 1 in 200) still doing Gersch device backwards run anim after Gersch is gone (maybe something to do with Gersch ending right as the zombie gets out of a barrier?, might be fixed)
+* Make Shang power switches do things when only one is turned on
+* Fix zombie pathing on Five going to different floors
+* Make zombies not try to go for players on Verruckt who are on the other side of the map when the power is off (need to test if fixed)
+* Fix bug where first damage taken after being downed and getting revived or spawning back in doesnt deal damage to player
+* Add collision boxes near invincibilty spots on maps
+* Fix fx inside top of Wunderwaffe on COTD
+* Moon: fix sliding sound keep playing when off object
 * Fix trap g_spawn error (getting hit twice and running through a trap causes g_spawn?)
 * Find out how to get MagicBullet() to not effect players (for starbust QED weapons)
 * Five: rebuilding glass barriers puts back the glass instead of wooden barriers